lewistang-uk/health-risk-prediction/README.md

 ## Features Created

-- Missing value count per row
+- Missing value count per observation (a prominent feature of the dataset)
-- Activity (encoded) × exercise duration
+- Activity (encoded) × exercise duration (a measure of exercise intensity)

 ## Models Compared